oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

       - Ingesting large amounts of small records continuously and in real-time
     - **Transactional Data**
       - Initially load and receive continuous updates from data stores used as operational business databases
-      - Similar to batch data but with a continous update flow
+      - Similar to batch data but with a continuous update flow
       - Ingested from databases storing transactional data

   - ### _Batch Data_